Teresa Selma

 Teresa Ramos Selma Monte (August 13, 1930 – February 20, 2024) was a Venezuelan actress.
 She played roles in film, theater, television and dubbing.

 Life and career

 Teresa Ramos Selma Monte was born in Puerto Píritu, Venezuela on August 13, 1930.

 Selma's work included performances in theatrical productions such as: El último verano de Sarah Bernhardt (2011), Arráncame la vida (2013) and Yo soy Carlos Marx (2014).

+Death

 Teresa Selma died on February 20, 2024, at the age of 93.

 Recognition

 In 2015, Selma was honoured for having a career spanning 65 years at the World Season of Performing Arts Quetzalcoatl by Isabel Quintanar, president of the Mexican Center of the International Theatre Institute (ITI).